narcelin/portfolio_v2/notes.md

 ### myEvents Page

-Goal is to create a page where I can list personal events and have a system inwhich users can easily RSVP to said event Currently would like to create a page for my 30th birthday party
+Goal: create a page where I can list personal events and have a system inwhich users can easily RSVP to said event Currently would like to create a page for my 30th birthday party
 Requirements:

+- Change CV to recruiters version
+- Add password for events page | TEMP FIX - dissconnect events page from navbar.
+Only accessible with link

 - RSVP - need to add url params so that RSVP URL is linked to the correct event
 - TEMP RSVP PAGE CREATED.
 Eventually will need to like that page with different events and link the events page with my supabase for different events